Tommy James: Other endeavors

-In February 2010, James published an autobiography entitled Me, The Mob, and The Music.
+In February 2010, James published an autobiography entitled Me, the Mob, and the Music.
 James announced that deals were in hand to turn the story into both a film and a Broadway play.
 Barbara De Fina was said to be producing the film.
 James did not feel comfortable writing his book until all those deeply involved with the record company had died.
-After Roulette Records and Levy's Big Seven Music publishing company were sold (the record company to an EMI and Rhino Records partnership, the music publishing company to Windswept Pacific Music, which was later sold to EMI) James began to receive large royalty checks from sales of his records.
+After Roulette Records and Levy's Big Seven Music publishing company were sold (the record company to an EMI and Rhino Records partnership, the music publishing company to Windswept Pacific Music, which was later sold to EMI), James began to receive large royalty checks from sales of his records.

-In February 2018, James became host of weekly radio program 'Gettin Together with Tommy James' on Sirius XM Radio channel 73, 60s Gold.
+In February 2018, James became host of weekly radio program Gettin Together with Tommy James on Sirius XM Radio channel 73, 60s Gold.

 James can also be seen on late-night informercials selling collections of music from the Woodstock era for Time Life.

 Personal life

-James moved to Clifton, New Jersey in the mid 1970s and circa 2000 to nearby Cedar Grove.
+James moved to Clifton, New Jersey, in the mid-1970s and around 2000 to nearby Cedar Grove.
 He has been married three times and has one child.
 On February 23, 2022, his wife Lynda died after a prolonged illness.

 James married his long-time manager Carol Ross on April 5, 2025.